unibe-geodata-modelling/2018-volcanic-ash-plume/README.md

 ![alt_text](https://github.com/unibe-geodata-modelling/2018-volcanic-ash-plume/blob/master/mediaResources/readme_resources/flow_acc.JPG)

 In our case, we assigned each neighbouring cell a value between 0 and 7, starting from cell (x-1,y-1) with value 0 and then continuing to add 1 in a clockwise motion.
+Winds that go straight North would therefore have a value of 1 assigned in a particular cell.

 + Once wind direction is figured out, we calculate the percentage of the value in our ash concentration raster that should be